 The world in which the system will work is modelled as follows: all the authorities that oversee the viability or can generate traffic tickets are considered as one for simplicity and are referred to as municipality.
 The municipality is not a mandatory actor, the system can work fine even without any.
 The user is a person that is subscribed to the system; his identity is verified, for this reason he is considered trustworthy: he does not send false or wrong reports.
+For this reason, SafeStreets will not check the correctness of the report.
 The users interact with the system mainly through a mobile device.

 The system is considered to be supported by an organization of some kind, which handles the infrastructure necessary for the operativity and any contracts with the municipalities.